Watch Tower Bible and Tract Society of Pennsylvania: Incorporation

 The influx of donations gradually diluted the proportion of the Russells' shares and in 1908 their voting shares constituted less than half the total.
 Russell emphasized the limitations of the corporation, explaining: "Zion's Watch Tower Tract Society is not a 'religious society' in the ordinary meaning of this term" He also stated, "This is a business association merely...
 It has no creed or confession.
 It is merely a business convenience in disseminating the truth."
 Incorporation of the society meant that it would outlive Russell, so individuals who wished to bequeath their money or property to him would not have to alter their will if he died before they did.
 On September 19, 1896, the name of the corporation was changed to Watch Tower Bible and Tract Society.

-From 1908 Russell required the directors to write out resignations when they were appointed so Russell could dismiss them by simply filling in the date.
-In 1909, Russell instructed legal counsel Joseph Franklin Rutherford to determine whether the society's headquarters could be moved to Brooklyn, New York.
+From 1908, Russell required the directors to write out resignations when they were appointed so Russell could dismiss them by simply filling in the date.
+In 1909, Russell instructed legal counsel Joseph Franklin Rutherford to determine whether the Watch Tower Society's headquarters could be moved to Brooklyn, New York.
 Rutherford reported that because it had been established under Pennsylvania law, the corporation could not be registered in New York state, but suggested that a new corporation be registered there to do the society's work.
 Rutherford subsequently organized the formation of the People's Pulpit Association, which was incorporated on February 23, 1909, and wrote the charter which gave the president—to be elected for life at the first meeting—"absolute power and control" of its activities in New York.
 The society sold its buildings in Pittsburgh and moved staff to its new base in Brooklyn.
 Although all New York property was bought in the name of the New York corporation and all legal affairs of the society done in its name, Russell insisted on the continued use of the Watch Tower Bible and Tract Society name on all correspondence and publications.

-The move from Pennsylvania to New York occurred during court proceedings over the breakdown of Russells' marriage.
+The move from Pennsylvania to New York occurred during court proceedings over the breakdown of Russell's marriage.
 His wife Maria had been granted a "limited divorce" on March 4, 1908, but in 1909 returned to court in Pittsburgh to request an increase in alimony, which her former husband refused.
 Authors Barbara Grizzuti Harrison and Edmond C. Gruss have claimed Russell's move to Brooklyn was motivated by his desire to transfer from the jurisdiction of the Pennsylvania courts.
 They claim he transferred all his assets to the Watch Tower Society so he could declare himself bankrupt and avoid being jailed for failure to pay alimony.